benrady/git-deploy/README.md

 $ git deploy [servername]
 ```

-The server that you have ssh access to.
+You must have ssh access to the server.
 As with ssh, you may need to specify a username.

 ## Dependencies
  * Git  (Obviously)